-Tom Cruise Reportedly In Love: Scientology Chose ‘Mission Impossible’ Gal Pal?
+Tom Cruise Reportedly In Love: Scientology Chose ‘Mission: Impossible’ Gal Pal?

 Tom Cruise reportedly has set sail for love once more, and a new report claims that Cruise is so serious about his girlfriend that he’s even planning what will be his fourth wedding.
-Tom also reportedly is reuniting with his youngest child, Suri Cruise, in the wake of the death of his mother, according to the new report.
+Tom also reportedly is reuniting with his youngest child, Suri Cruise, following the death of his mother, according to the new report.

 In Touch revealed that the 54-year-old actor is in the midst of figuring out his wedding to his co-star Vanessa Kirby.
 Tom’s decision to tie the knot again reportedly is linked to his alleged desire to “pick up the pieces in his life following the death of his mother Mary Lee South and… focus on what’s important — his family,” according to an insider’s revelations to the publication.

-Cruise and Suri have been apart for three years, but now Tom plans to reunite with his daughter and also wed Vanessa, 28, “some time early next year,” said the source.
+Cruise and Suri have been apart for three years, but now Tom plans to reunite with his daughter and also wed Vanessa, 28, “sometime early next year,” said the source.
 Kirby earned fame for her role on The Crown playing Princess Margaret.
 The insider revealed that Cruise noticed and was impressed by Vanessa’s work on the Netflix original series.

 “Tom flipped for her work.”